T-nahsin/Interview-App-Microservices/README.md

-# AI-Based Interview Preparation App 🎯
+# AI-Powered Interview Preparation App 🎯

 This project is a microservices-based application that helps users practice interviews with AI-generated questions and evaluations.